jinhui33/webrp/README.md

-If there are clients running, and this error still occurs, it's probably because the proxy client and the user agent connect to different servers, which is common if the proxy server is deployed on Deno Deploy or Cloudflare Workers, or other Edge Computing services, where network traffic are redirected to the server close to the user agent.
+If there are clients running, and this error still occurs, it's probably because the proxy client and the user agent connect to different servers, which is common if the proxy server is deployed on Deno Deploy or other Edge Computing services, where network traffic are redirected to the server close to the user agent.

 Make sure that the proxy client and the user agent are connecting to the same server, use a VPN if must.